joshstromayer/stellar_stage_predictor/README.md

 The Gaia DR3 dataset was split into sub-datasets based off the spectral classes of the stars.
 Each dataset was trained using a KMeans model with 3 cluster centres, anticipating the mathematically curated clusters to align with the data ranges of the luminosity classes.
 A script which ran through the different values for the number of clusters on the different spectral classes showed that training the model to find 3 clusters was optimal.
 The 3 luminosity classes that were targetted are the Main Sequence (V), Giant (III), and the Supergiant (I) stars.

 As explained later on in this file, the unsupervised learning training was unsuccessful.
-Whilst the clusters created were mathematically accurate, and would allow any new stars to be confidently categorised into one of the clusters, unfortunately, the cluster centres did not align with the luminosity classifications.
+Whilst the clusters created were mathematically accurate, and would allow any new stars to be confidently categorised into one of these clusters, unfortunately, the cluster centres did not align with the luminosity classifications.

 The JavaScript code compares the user inputs with a predefined range of values.
 First the temperature is used to place the star into its spectral class.
 Then the mass, radius and absolute magnitude are considered for the luminosity classification.
 If the data provided by the user does not perfectly fall in the ranges of each feature, no luminosity class will be provided - only the spectral class.
 This grants the user freedom to produce their own star, with unique values, whilst having to consider the risk of not having it classified.
-This algorithm is much more efficient than the unsupervised learning clusters for classificaiton, since there is no room for error, no possibility of an incorrect classification.
+This algorithm is much more efficient than the unsupervised learning clusters for classification, since there is no room for error, no possibility of an incorrect classification.

 ## Why the Unsupervised-Learning models failed